Stylback/home-server/README.md

 Save and exit.

+__Warning!__ Do NOT close the terminal window, ensure that you have atleast one other terminal instance running that is connected to the server.
+If something was entered incorrectly in the configuration file you might lose access to the server!

 Restart the ssh service by running `sudo systemctl restart ssh`.

-The server should now be accessible only by SSH-key and no user that access it by SSH can gain Root privileges.
+The server should now be accessible only by SSH-key and no user that access it by SSH can gain Root privileges (_It is now safe to close any other terminal instance_).

 ## Installing Docker